sohcheefung/259521-STIW3054-A191-A1/README.md

 # 259521-STIW3054-A191-A1
 # SOH CHEE FUNG 259521
-# Program run using Netbeans 11.1 (jdk 12 and maven latest version)
+# Program run using Netbeans 11.1 (Can only use up to jdk 12 and maven latest version)
 You are required to develop a small system using MAVEN and Java programming language.